Writing Center FAQs

 30. How can I be part of the Writing Center?

-You can apply to work at the Writing Center as work study tutors if you meet the requirements.
-Each semester, we are hiring two or three work study tutors to allow them gain professional experience.
+You can apply to work at the Writing Center as work-study tutors if you meet the requirements.
+Each semester, we are hiring two or three work-study tutors to allow them to gain professional experience.
 Please contact the Writing Center before the start of every semester to know about new opportunities.